fluxrider/playlist_shuffle/README.md

 ## Disjoint Shuffle

-To improve the variance even further, I propose we interlace the halves a little bit.
-The shuffle of a half is a bit more complex to implement now that its entries are disjoint in space, but the overall cost of computing the next entry in the sequence is still marginal.
+To improve the variance even further, I propose we keep the halves the same size, but interlace them.
+The size of the interlace from the center is random per pass, such that values can travel from one half to the other.
+If the random size is 0, then the pass is equivalent to the **Split** shuffle described earlier.

 ![Sequence split in half with random interlace size](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/disjoint.png "Sequence split in half with random interlace size")

+The increase of variance is a bit of a hack, since we jump over a gap to consider positions further down the sequence.
+This makes the distance metric higher, but that's really because we are disregarding values in the gap.

-The idea is that the interlacing makes it harder to track in which half a given entry is.
+The idea is that the interlacing makes it harder for a human to track the entries mentally.
-TODO this is a gut statement without any backing.
+This is the weak statement of the paper, as I have no backing for this claim.

-In order to verify that the implementation of this algorithm is sound, one would need to know the random interlace size in each pass.
+In order to verify that the implementation of this algorithm is sound, one needs to know the random interlace size in each pass.
 The test file verify.c does this and checks that the two groups are shuffled without bias.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length, with the disjoint cut being random between 1 and 25 from the center.